Where Do Lawns Come From

 These open areas of Laune were now not only used for livestock, but were planted with many different plant types and grasses to keep the area low and easily watched over with an unobstructed view as cities were guarded.

-These Launes are also the original foundation of modern parks which were made for use by the general public, and which are often still called "Commons" in Britain.
+These Launes for common use for all are also the original foundation of modern parks which were made for use by the general public, and which are often still called "Commons" in Britain.

 As these new open areas became utilised in many different ways by the people, the aristocracy of England and France then began using the same concept of Launes on their Estates as a new form of both guarding and landscaping while creating new leisure areas on their properties.
 But these new lawns were most often not planted with grass, they were planted with plants such as Chamomile and Thyme.

-As the peasant classes were slowly released from thousands of years of indentured servitude to the aristocracy, they were now able to own land, buy homes and tend their own gardens.
+As the peasant classes were slowly released from indentured servitude to the aristocracy, they were now able to own land, buy homes and tend their own gardens.
 Gardens which were not only food producing but gardens which were now surrounding homes for beauty and leisure.
 And it's at these times that more and more common people began planting grass lawns for the first time.

 All the foundations of lawns were now in place, all that was needed was a jump in affordable modern technologies of water supply and lawn mowers, as well as a jump in the living standards of modern peoples who could now have homes surrounded by land that the modern standard of living now afforded.